RayKitajima/Rutile/docs/specification.md

 ```

 Transaction can be managed by transaction object made by container.
-If the container bind multiple segments, transaction is also binded.
+If the container bind multiple segments, transaction is also bound.

 To start transaction, just call begin method.
 The default is auto-commit mode.